 Can you get down payment assistance with a conventional loan?

 Yes.
-The Virginia Housing Development Authority provides a down payment assistance program for first-time homebuyers.
+The Virginia Housing Development Authority provides a down payment assistance program⁶ for first-time home buyers.
 This program offers a grant of up to 2.5% of the home’s purchase price.
 To qualify, you must meet certain credit score and income requirements.
 Read more about these requirements on the VHDA website.

 *FICO® is a registered trademark of Fair Isaac Corporation.

 This ad is not from HUD or FHA and was not approved by HUD or any government agency.

 ¹ Dash Loan Closing Guarantee Disclaimer: Guarantee is based on loan closing; restrictions apply.